Sarah Haren - 5 Stone Buildings

 Professional Memberships

-Sarah is a member of ACTAPS, the Association of Partnership Practitioners and the Chancery Bar Association.
+Sarah is a member of ACTAPS, the Association of Partnership Practitioners Court of Protection Bar Association and the Chancery Bar Association.

 Publications, Lecturing and Webinars

-Sarah co-authored the sixth edition of Partnership Law (Bloomsbury) with Mark Blackett-Ord, published in 2020, volume 31 of Atkins’ Court Forms on Partnerships and Insolvency.
+Sarah co-authored the 7th edition of Partnership Law (Bloomsbury Professional) with Mark Blackett-Ord and Mathew Roper, published 2025 and volume 31 of Atkins’ Court Forms on Partnerships and Insolvency.
 She also contributed to volume 31 of the Encyclopaedia of Forms and Precedents on Partnerships.

 Sarah gives talks and writes on areas of her practice.
 A list of the webinars she has done for 5 Stone Buildings is here.